Colin Cunningham: Career

 He also gained critical acclaim as Master of Ceremonies, Julian Slink in the Syfy series Blood Drive.

 He starred as an anti-clone activist named Tripp in the 2000 thriller The 6th Day, and as the character McCabe in the 2005 film Elektra.

 He wrote, directed, and starred in a short film titled Centigrade, a contemporary thriller.
 It was the winner of the 2007 Kick Start Award and in 2008 made the 'short list' for an Academy Award Nomination.

 In addition to acting, he has directed numerous music videos for Country Music Television (CMT).
 He plays tenor saxophone and is band leader for the funk/soul band WHAT-THE-FUNK!, which was formed in 2013.

+He stars as the 5th-century warlord Vortigern in the Arthurian fantasy series The Pendragon Cycle: Rise of the Merlin (2026), based on the books by Stephen R. Lawhead.